-While there has been evidence that eating a healthy breakfast is associated with health and cognitive performance of school aged children, a direct link with educational outcomes has been difficult to prove.
+While there has been evidence that eating a healthy breakfast is associated with the health and cognitive performance of school-aged children, a direct link with educational outcomes has been difficult to prove.

 Another study looked at the effects of skipping breakfast on the academic performance of secondary school students.4

-Eating breakfast regularly has benefits on physical activity
+Eating breakfast regularly has benefits for physical activity